BellevueCollege/bc-st-search-client/README.md

 * `results_per_page`: How many results to show on each page
 * `engine_url`: URL the plugin should use to access Swiftype's API.
 This should remain the same for all public search engines.
 * `engine_key`: Public API key
+* `localstorage_key`: Key used to store search history in LocalStorage.
+Change this if you are using a different engine key.
 * `title_len`: Max number of characters allowed in search result titles
 * `excerpt_len`: Max number of characters allowed in search result excerpts
 * `spelling`: Behavior of spell checking- accepts `strict`, `always`, and `retry`.
 See Swiftype documentation for behavior. **NOTE:** Spell checking is not fully implimented at this time, as it is not a feature that is active on our trial plan.